-Internal margins control the amount of blank space between the perimeter (edge) and the actual text within all three types of text containers - text boxes, text placeholders and shapes.
+Internal margins control the amount of blank space between the perimeter (edge) and the actual text within all three types of text containers: text boxes, text placeholders and shapes.
 Although these margins are similar to the margins of pages in a word-processing document like Microsoft Word, there is a significant difference.
 Each text container has its own individual margins set, and you can have entirely different margins for one or more text containers, even if they reside on the same slide.
-In this tutorial, we will explore how to set and change these internal margins for text within a text container in PowerPoint 2011.
+In this tutorial, we will explore how to set and change these internal margins for text within a text container in PowerPoint 2011 for Mac.

 Follow these steps to set a text container's internal margins:

 - Open any slide which has a text container.
 Click on the edge of the text container so that it shows a solid line with selection handles on its perimeter, which indicates that it has been selected.
 In Figure 1, you can see a text box selected.

 - Right-click to access the contextual menu you see in Figure 2.
 Select the Format Text option (refer to Figure 2 again).

 Figure 2: Format Text option selected